applecakejs/applecake/README.md

+# This package is deprecated now and has replaced with [panix](https://github.com/mehanalavimajd/panix) library
 applecake is a javascript library for making HTML elements with javascript really easy
 # Installation
 You can use make-applecake-app npm project to make a applecake project.